posener/orm/README.md

 Check out the [examples](./examples).

-Running the orm command on the `Person` struct in the `tests` package with `sqlite3` dialect, will create a `personsqlite3` package, with ORM functions for the given struct.
+Running the orm command on the `Person` struct in the `tests` package, will create a `person_orm.go` file, with ORM functions for the given struct.

-By doing this, given a working database engine, `db`, you could perform database operations with ORM semantics.
+Those functions can interact with a database object created from `orm.Open` function.

 Notice that all operations are typed, `Age` is an `int`, `Name` is a `string`, the `tests.Person` is used in the arguments and in the return values.